 Once a company develops its strategic vision, it is essential to communicate it to those in the C-suite with financial and decision-making authority who are not familiar with intellectual property practices so they can better comprehend and integrate it into their management responsibilities.
-This may include individuals from legal, operations and human resources departments.
+This may include individuals from legal, operations, and human resources departments.

 Research should support this communication, showing how strategic visions can effectively motivate employees and boost productivity levels.
-For instance, Locke and Latham (2003) found that those who understand why they are striving towards a goal are significantly more likely to reach it than those without this understanding.
+For instance, Locke and Latham (2003) found that those who understand why they are striving toward a goal are significantly more likely to reach it than those without this understanding.

 The key to communicating a strategy’s vision is making it appealing.
 By doing so, people can see benefits from reaching the strategic objective such as improved working conditions or additional compensation from the company, plus other incentives to stay with the business.

 To successfully execute the strategic vision, it is essential to assemble an internal support system.
-This team typically consists of experts who can assist in formulating, protecting and managing the intellectual property that drives this plan.
+This team typically consists of experts who can assist in formulating, protecting, and managing the intellectual property that drives this plan.